Community engagement

 In our three community engagement programmes we focus on building financial skills, fostering entrepreneurship and supporting refugees to settle in a new country.
 These programmes are activated in our own initiatives and also in collaboration with a wide variety of partnerships and sponsorships.

 All Nordea employees are invited to volunteer 16 hours each year through Nordea’s community engagement programmes.
-In 2022 we resumed face-to-face volunteering activities, although online and hybrid volunteering activities continue to be popular as participants are able to join regardless of geographical area.
-In 2022 more than 2,100 Nordea employees delivered 8,000 hours of volunteering.
+In 2024 we resumed face-to-face volunteering activities, although online and hybrid volunteering activities continue to be popular as participants are able to join regardless of geographical area.

 Interested in a partnership?